Lamu Island Kenya Travel Guide

 For longer stays, the Lamu Archipelago and mainland Kenya provide compelling multi-day extensions.

-An overnight stay at a rustic lodge on Kiwayu Island.
-Extended time to explore the Kiunga Marine National Reserve for snorkeling, diving, and remote marine experiences.
+An overnight reside at a rustic lodge on Kiwayu Island.
+Extended time to explore the Kiunga Marine National Make a reservation for snorkeling, diving, and remote marine experiences.

 Combine Lamu with a wildlife safari in mainland Kenya.
 Fly from Manda (LAU) to Nairobi, then take a safari package to national parks like Tsavo East/West or Maasai Mara for unparalleled wildlife viewing.

-Explore other Kenyan coastal towns like Mombasa and Malindi after Lamu.
-Discover different beach experiences, historical sites like Fort Jesus in Mombasa, and distinct cultural flavors.
+Explore other Kenyan seaside towns such as Mombasa and Malindi after Lamu.
+Discover different beach experiences, historic places such as Fort Jesus in Mombasa, and distinct cultural flavors.